SevakulaNaveen/animestore/README.md

 ### Installation
 1. Clone the repository:
 git clone https://github.com/SevakulaNaveen/animestore.git
+make sure you add the collections to your mongoDB databse

-Navigate to the project directory: cd AnimeHavenHub
+Navigate to the project directory: cd animestore
 Install dependencies:

-# Install server dependencies
+# Install dependencies
 npm install

-# Navigate to the client directory and install client dependencies
-cd client
-npm install
-Running the Application
-Start the MongoDB server.
-Run the server:

-# In the root directory
-npm start
-Run the client:
+use two terminals one for running React project and one for Server

-# In the client directory
+### In the first terminal run
-npm start
+npm run dev

-Visit http://localhost:3000 in your browser to access AnimeHavenHub.
+### In the second terminal to start the server run
+nodemon app.cjs
+which runs the server at http://localhost:3000/ this is where you apis calls are made

 # Technologies Used
 - MongoDB (Database)